 Blogging does not have to be time consuming.
 We understand content at Bramework and want to help you blog better.

-We hope this breakdown of how long you should spend on writing each part of your blog has helped you!
+I hope this breakdown of how long you should spend on writing each part of your blog has helped you!

 We built the blog builder to help you blog faster and smarter!
 Reach out to the team if you’d like to try out the blog builder and start writing your blogs faster.
 I am always here to answer any questions you may have.